zjuasmn/react-utilities/docs/Delegate.md

 - **...props**

-Rest props would pass to
+Rest props would pass to children.